 - Darkness is one of those things everyone should be really afraid of; you just never know what's waiting in the dark for you.

 - Driving or walking over bridges (especially older ones).

 - People being ashamed of me.

-- Just the sound of a chainsaw starting up feels me with trepidation.
+- Just the sound of a chainsaw starting up feels me with trepidation (especially at night).

-- Lists (I know that I don't like to be on them.)
+- Lists (I don't like to be on them.)

 - Losing touch with close friends can bring on a feeling of loneliness.

 - Nagging suspicions that none of your friends really like you.

 - Rubber bands.
 If you've ever seen that video where a guy keeps putting rubber bands on a watermelon causing it to eventually explode... you know what I'm talking about.

 - Sprinkles (especially chocolate ones) look exactly like mouse turds.
 A friend of mine once made that mistake and won't eat anything with chocolate sprinkles on it.